panzerdp/dmitripavlutin.com/posts/035-array-foreach/index.md

 What's the usual thing you do with an array?
 Iterate through its items!
 This is where `forEach()` array method can be helpful.

 This post describes how to use `forEach()` array method to iterate items of an array in JavaScript.
-Plus, you will read about `forEach()` best practices like correct handling of `this` and how to iterate array-like objects.
+Plus, you'll will read about `forEach()` best practices like correct handling of `this` and how to iterate array-like objects.

 <Affiliate type="traversyJavaScript" />